"If you truly do hail from the realm men once called Hell, when you return there, tell your kindred it was Sanguinius who threw you back!"

 Book 14: The First Heretic

-The First Heretic gives us our first view of Corax in combat.
-Beating down a dozen daemonically possessed Word Bearers he proceeds to almost kill fellow Primarch Lorgar, all the while demanding he explain his treachery and is only stopped by the intervention of the Night Haunter.
+- The First Heretic gives us our first view of Corax in combat.
+Beating down two dozen daemonically possessed Word Bearers, not to mention countless "normal" Word Bearers he proceeds to almost kill fellow Primarch Lorgar, all the while demanding he explain his treachery and is only stopped by the intervention of the Night Haunter.
+And keep in mind that when all this happens, Corax was already exhausted after hours of fighting the traitors, while both Lorgar & Curze were fresh, and even then he was gutting Lorgar like a fish and had to retreat from Haunter only because one of his claws had been broken by Lorgar & his back pack was almost out of fuel.

-Let's give some context for this one.
-After all the other Custodes had been killed by the Possessed World Bearers, Sythran faces down the remaining six and, before accepting his inevitable demise, hurles his spear through Xaphen, who had been a Jerkass throughout the book.
-Then he takes off his helmet and breaks his vow of silence to deliver a Bond One-Liner before the others kill him.
+- Let's give some context for this one.
+After all the other Custodes had been killed by the Possessed World Bearers, Sythran faces down the remaining six and, before accepting his inevitable demise, hurls his spear through Xaphen, who had been a Jerkass throughout the book.
+Then he takes off his helmet and breaks his vow of silence to deliver a Bond One-Liner before the others kill him, smiling all the while.
 AWESOME.

 Book 15: Prospero Burns